badgeek/svg2shenzhen/README.md

 # Svg2Shenzhen
-Inkscape extension for creating PCB
+Inkscape extension for creating PCB using Kicad

 TODO